-- Some women may notice bleeding or spotting after taking the ECP and some may have an early or later start to your next menstrual period.
+- Some women may notice bleeding or spotting after taking the ECP and you may have an early or later start to your next menstrual period.

 - Even if you have a period, it's important to have a pregnancy test 3–4 weeks after taking the ECP to make sure you are not pregnant.

 - There is no evidence that the ECP will affect the unborn baby if you do become pregnant.

 The ECP does not give you any ongoing protection against pregnancy.
 It is important to use condoms or another form of contraception for ongoing protection against pregnancy.
 You can talk to your healthcare provider about this, as using ECP as a regular method of birth control is not recommended.